sweattep/ancient_quotes/README.md

 >But what could I say?
 For he himself sent this sickness.
 Now I will walk humbly throughout my years because of this anguish I have felt.

 >I will run in the way of Your commandments, for You broaden my understanding.

+>A muddied spring or a polluted well — that's what a righteous person is who compromises with the wicked.